Koan Series

 A Koan is a paradoxical anecdote or riddle used in Zen Buddhism to demonstrate the inadequacy of logical reasoning and facilitate awakening of consciousness.

-The earlier drawings in the Series were meant to look unfinished or in process and though they look far more controlled when compared to current work, an intuitive sense has always been present.
+The earlier drawings in the Series were meant to look unfinished or “in process” and though they look far more controlled when compared to current work, an intuitive sense has always been present.
 There are people who find liberation through order and there are others who find it in chaos.
 I am the former who thankfully has found a way to bridge both worlds.
 I build my works on paper in a deliberate way that satisfies my need for control while producing work that allows me to express myself.
 By working in layers, I essentially create and destroy, hide and reveal what I want to be seen or obscured.
-All the work begs the question, why did the artist do that or stop there?
+All the work begs the question, “Why did the artist do that or stop there”?
 That is the riddle.
 That is the stimulus that (hopefully) encourages viewers to look at the work differently, in a broader, more open way, free of preconceptions.

 Alphabet sub-series A